PoCInnovation/Workshops/software/20.Kubernetes/README.md

 ## Step 1 - Hello Pods

+Let's start deploying on Kubernetes!

-Your web application is going to have to run somewhere.
-[Pods](https://kubernetes.io/fr/docs/concepts/workloads/pods/) are the perfect place!
+First, your web application is going to have to run somewhere.
+[Pods](https://kubernetes.io/fr/docs/concepts/workloads/pods/) are the perfect place.

 A Pod is a type of Kubernetes resource which runs multiple containers *(Yes, like Docker containers!)*.